Budapest derby: 1930-1950: The emergence of Újpest, Csepel's first titles

 1930 marked the first season that Újpest were crowned champions of Hungary.
 This was the first time in 26 years that a club other than the "big two" of FTC and MTK won the league-title.
 By this point MTK had won 14 national championships, while FTC had 13.
 During the 1930s the dominance of both clubs who had been dominating the league up to that point was challenged by Újpest.
-The 4th districtian club defeated Ferencváros in April 1931 and would go on to win 5 titles throughout the decade.
+The 4th district club defeated Ferencváros in April 1931 and would go on to win 5 titles throughout the decade.

 In 1932 Ferencváros won the league with a 100% win percentage, as they managed to win all 22 of their games, and outscored their opponents 105 to 18.

 In 1940 MTK disbanded due to the club's Jewish affiliation, as restrictions on people of Jewish ethnicity were becoming gradually more strict in the Kingdom of Hungary.

 In 1941 FTC overtook MTK as the most decorated Hungarian club, after winning their 16th league-title.

 In 1942 and '43 Weisz Manfréd FC Csepel won back-to-back national titles, as they became the fourth Budapest-based team to acquire silverware.

 In 1944 Nagyváradi AC became the first non-Budapest club to become national champions.
 In 1945 MTK were founded again.

 In 1945 the professional league returned after a one-year hiatus, and Újpest won the first of what would eventually be a three-peat of championships.